 Rival protesters return to Germany's streets

-German immigration policy was in the spotlight as around 8,000 protesters on both sides of the debate gathered in Chemnitz on Saturday.
+German immigration policy was in the spotlight as around 8,000 people gathered in Chemnitz.

 -